CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 "server" [os="cumulus-vx-5.10.1"]
 ```

-For a list of available operating systems, view the **Operating System** dropdown in the **Node Properties** when using the [drag-and-drop editor](#the-drag-and-drop-topology-builder).

 #### Disk Space

-By default, nodes in Air have 10GB of hard disk space.
+By default, nodes in Air have 10 GB of hard disk space.
 You can increase the space (in GB) by using the `storage` option:

 ```
 "server" [os="generic/ubuntu2404" storage="20"]